 Who is eligible for FIRST Steps Together?

-FIRST Steps Together is open to any person 18 years of age or older, who has used opioids and/or stimulants in the past or present, and who is pregnant or expecting a child, or has at least one child who is 5 years old or younger.
+FIRST Steps Together is open to any person 18 years of age or older, who has used opioids, stimulants, marijuana, alcohol, or other substances in the past or present, and who is pregnant or expecting a child, or has at least one child who is 5 years old or younger.
 Participants do not have to have custody of their children or be actively parenting to participate in the program.

 What exactly does FIRST Steps Together offer?